 The best unified communications solution takes both business communications needs and the importance of collaboration into consideration.
 Consider some additional information on both.

 It may help to see unified business communication as the framework that collaboration is built on.
 Once a viable business communications solution is in place, collaboration tools may be used on top of that UC solution to make it even more powerful.
-In addition to offering VoIP, business phone solutions, conference calls, etc. UCC can integrate features like:
+In addition to offering VoIP, business phone solutions, conference calls, instant messaging, etc. UCC can integrate features like:

 - File Sharing